apache/airflow/performance/src/README.md

         (`"big-env"`) when constructing environment name for every test attempt of this component.

 1.  second study component: 1. `component_name`: this component is called `"component_2"` 1. `baseline_component_name`: `"component_1"` is the baseline to which performance of this
-    component will be compared 1. `args`: three arguments specified in dict explicitly: - `instance_specification_file_path` - relative path leading to
+    component will be compared 1. `args`: three arguments specified in dict explicitly: - `environment_specification_file_path` - relative path leading to
     [config_small.json](environments/kubernetes/gke/composer/composer_configurations/config_small.json). - `results_dataset` - a BQ dataset called `"another_results_dataset"`,
     which overrides the value from `default_args` - `jinja_variables` - a dictionary with two keys: `environment_id` and `project_id`.
     `project_id` provided here overrides the value from `jinja_variables` dict in `default_args`: